Mon Feb 15 2021

 Landlords must follow the Florida eviction process to regain control of their property.
 They can’t shut off utilities, take down doors, or prevent access until the eviction is complete.
 Additionally, landlords can’t evict tenants who report legitimate complaints about the safety and security of the property or who have exercised their rights under fair housing laws.
 Retaliatory conduct on the part of the landlord can be used as a defense in the eviction process.

-Adhering to the Florida landlord tenant law is not only legally necessary – it also helps protect your property and your reputation.
-Another way to protect your property is to make sure you have the right property insurance.
-Get a quote for landlord insurance today!
+Adhering to the Florida landlord-tenant law is not only legally necessary – it also helps protect your property and your reputation.
+Another way to protect your property is to make sure you have the sufficient landlord insurance.
+That's where we come in.
+Get a quote from Kin today!